cesar-douady/open-lmake/doc/src/rules.md

 The environment in which the open-lmake command is run is ignored so as to favor reproducibility, unless explicitly transported by using value from `lmake.user_environ`.
 Hence, it is quite simple to copy some variables from the user environment although this practice is discouraged and should be used with much care.

+Except the exception below, the value must be a `f-str`.

 If resulting value is `...` (the Python ellipsis), the value from the backend environment is used.
 This is typically used to access some environment variables set by `slurm`.